test-effective/fakes/README.md

 });
 ```

-**Why this matters:**
-- Tests that rely on specific data counts will fail unexpectedly (like expecting 5 users but finding 47 from previous tests 😱)
-- Queries expecting empty collections will find leftover data (surprise! 🎉)
-- Test isolation is broken, making failures hard to debug (the classic "works on my machine")

-**Best practice:** Set this up once in your global test setup file, not in individual test files.
-One reset to rule them all! 💍
+<br/><br/>

-## Fakepoints
+## 2. Fakepoints

-Fakepoints (Fake Endpoints, we're very creative with naming here 🎯) are registration points for setting up the fake remote layer of your tests.
+Fakepoints (Fake Endpoints, we're very creative with naming here 🎯) are registration points for setting up the fake remote endpoints layer for your tests.

 Instead of manually importing MSW handlers across your test files, fakepoints auto-discover them and let you set them up at a predictable time.

-### How It Works
+### 2.1 How It Works

 1. You create `.fakepoints.ts` files and use the `registerFakepoints()` function to register your fake endpoints.